Thant998/Backend-BBMS/README.md

 <span style="color:blue">**Users Have Following Access for this BBMS site:-**</span>
-- Create New Account or Register.
+- Create New Account or Register
-- Login.
+- Login
--  Create Workspaces.
+-  Create Workspaces
--  Create Boards.
+-  Create Boards
--  Invite members to workspace.
+-  Invite members to workspace
--  Create custom cards and add tasks.
+-  Create custom cards and add tasks
--  Can drag and drop tasks.
+-  Can drag and drop tasks
--  Assign members to tasks.
+-  Assign members to tasks
--  Create activities and set due date.
+-  Create activities and set due date

 ### Technologies used:-
 1. Front-End Development: